ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 In the case of errors occuring the method must not emit any output records.
 In addition a suitable error must be emitted.

+## Assumptions

+This method assumes that the auxiliary variable is a good predictor of the target variable.
+This method also assumes that the contributor's target variable value in the predictive period is a good predictor of the target variable in the target period.
+This same assumption is also made for matched pairs' target variable values.

+## Notes

+Typically a register-based
+variable such as frozen turnover or frozen employment would be used as a contributor's auxiliary variable.

 ## References

 **De Waal, T., Pannekoek, J. and Scholtus, S.** (2011) Handbook of Data Editing and Imputation.
 New York: Wiley and Sons.